lucasthormann/minimal-c-compiler/README.md

 * GNU Bison

 # Target Info:
-*  The generated MIPS assembly code is intended to be assembled into binary and ran in a simulated hardware environment using the MIPS Assembler and Runtime Simulator (https://computerscience.missouristate.edu/mars-mips-simulator.htm)
+*  The generated MIPS assembly code is intended to be converted into binary and ran in a simulated hardware environment using the MIPS Assembler and Runtime Simulator (https://computerscience.missouristate.edu/mars-mips-simulator.htm)

 # Running The Code:
 ```